Session 22

 Thursday, 2 October 2025 | 18:00-19:30 | Conference Centre

-There is an urgent need to tackle numerous global health threats through increased collaboration, coordination, cooperation and communication acoss multiple stakeholders.
+There is an urgent need to tackle numerous global health threats through increased collaboration, coordination, cooperation and communication across multiple stakeholders.
 Policy makers, practitioners and scholars have increasingly recognised the importance of health in relation to other political issues such as trade, security, equity, development, and human rights.
 However, in the current environment, good health and well-being has been challenged due to increased geopolitical tensions and a rise in nationalism, fuelling competitiveness rather than cooperativeness.
 Countries need to design and negotiate frameworks and agreements that can address global health challenges in a collective manner.